Process Simulation

 Calculations and Solvers

-In a sequential modular approach, the process flowsheet is broken down into individual units (modules) that are solved one at a time.
+In a sequential modular approach, the process flowsheet is broken down into individual unit operations (modules) that are solved one at a time.
 The output from one unit becomes the input for the next, making it easy to implement and understand, but it can be less efficient for complex systems with strong interactions between units.
 It requires a lot of iterations where recycled streams mean that upstream unit operations have dependency on downstream operations.
-One advantage of the SM approach is the ease with which complex, first principle physics-based unit operations models can be incorporated.
+One advantage of the SM approach is the ease with which complex, first principles physics-based unit operation models can be incorporated.

-On the other hand, the equation-oriented approach solves all unit operation equations simultaneously as a large system of equations.
-This method is more computationally intensive but is well-suited for dynamic systems, optimization, and highly integrated processes, where interdependencies between units are significant.
+The EO approach solves all unit operation representations simultaneously, as a large system of equations.
+This method is more computationally intensive but is well-suited to very large models with highly integrated systems.
+Here interdependence between units are significant but the approach allows large systems to be solved and multi-variable optimization to be carried out efficiently.